gammalib/gammalib/doc/source/users/user_manual/modules/xml/overview.rst

 Overview
 ========

-The followinf figure presents an overview over the C++ classes of the XML module and their relations.
+The following figure presents an overview over the classes of the XML module and their relations.

 .. _fig_uml_xml: